Starboy-Sharma/sprint-voter-backend/README.md

 * `yarn run test:watch` runs the test suite in interactive mode, rerunning the tests when the code changes.
 * `yarn run lint:fix` lints the code, automatically fixing issues where possible.
 * `yarn run build` builds the project.
+* `yarn run seed` fills the database with seed data.
+(Note, this drops the database first.)

 ## Project structure